- No upcoming events at this time.

 - What Do I Need to Complete the Application?

-For 2013-14, there is a 4% fee for Graduate PLUS Loans.
+There is an origination fee of 4.292% for the Graduate PLUS Loan for 2014-15.
 It is important to consider this when determining your borrowing amount.
-For example, a $6,000 PLUS loan will yield a net disbursement total of $5,760.
+For example, a $6,000 PLUS loan with a 4.292% origination fee will yield a net disbursement total of $5,742.

 Graduate student borrowers will also need the following information in order to complete an application:

 Students who need a duplicate PIN can obtain one by visiting the federal PIN website at www.pin.ed.gov.